 EIA Ref.
 EM&A Ref.
 EP Condition Environmental Protection Measures Location / Duration of measures Mitigation Measures Implemented?
-Timing of completion of measures implemented: Use of Deep Cement Mixing (DCM) method instead of conventional seabed dredging for the land formation works to reduce the risk of negative impacts through the elevation of suspended solids and contaminants on CWDs, fisheries and the marine environment; 1 Use of bored piling in short duration to form the new approach lights and marker beacons for the new runway; N/A Avoid bored piling during CWD peak calving season (Mar to Jun); 1 ■ Prohibition of underwater percussive piling; and 1 Use of horizontal directional drilling (HDD) method and water jetting methods for placement of submarine cables and pipelines to minimise the disturbance to the CWDs and other marine ecological resources.
-I 13.11.2.1 - - Mitigation for Indirect Disturbance due to Deterioration of Water Quality All works area during the construction phase to 13.11.2.7 Water quality mitigation measures during construction phases include consideration of alternative construction methods, deployment of silt curtain and good site practices; 1 Alternative construction methods including use of non-dredge methods for ground improvement (e.g. Deep Cement Mixing (DCM), prefabricated vertical drains (PVD), sand compaction piles, steel cells, stone columns and vertical sand drains); - I Use of bored piling in short duration to form the new approach lights and marker beacons for the new runway; and N/A Use of horizontal directional drilling (HDD) method and water jetting methods for placement of undersea cables and pipelines to minimise the disturbance to the CWDs and other marine ecological resources. ı 13.11.1.12 - - Strict Enforcement of No-Dumping Policy All works area during I A policy prohibiting dumping of wastes, chemicals, oil, trash, plastic, or any other substance that would potentially be harmful to dolphins and/or their habitat in the work area; the construction phase Mandatory educational programme of the no-dumpling policy be made available to all construction site personnel for all project-related works; Fines for infractions should be implemented; and Unscheduled, on-site audits shall be implemented.
+Timing of completion of measures implemented: formation works to reduce the risk of negative impacts through the elevation of suspended solids and 1 N/A Avoid bored piling during CWD peak calving season (Mar to Jun); 1 ■ Prohibition of underwater percussive piling; and 1 Use of horizontal directional drilling (HDD) method and water jetting methods for placement of submarine cables and pipelines to minimise the disturbance to the CWDs and other marine ecological resources.
+I 13.11.2.1 - - Mitigation for Indirect Disturbance due to Deterioration of Water Quality All works area during to 13.11.2.7 Water quality mitigation measures during construction phases include consideration of alternative construction methods, deployment of silt curtain and good site practices; the construction phase 1 Alternative construction methods including use of non-dredge methods for ground improvement (e.g. Deep Cement Mixing (DCM), prefabricated vertical drains (PVD), sand compaction piles, steel cells, stone columns and vertical sand drains); - I Use of bored piling in short duration to form the new approach lights and marker beacons for the new runway; and N/A Use of horizontal directional drilling (HDD) method and water jetting methods for placement of undersea cables and pipelines to minimise the disturbance to the CWDs and other marine ecological resources. ı 13.11.1.12 - - Strict Enforcement of No-Dumping Policy All works area during I A policy prohibiting dumping of wastes, chemicals, oil, trash, plastic, or any other substance that would potentially be harmful to dolphins and/or their habitat in the work area; the construction phase Mandatory educational programme of the no-dumpling policy be made available to all construction site personnel for all project-related works; Fines for infractions should be implemented; and Unscheduled, on-site audits shall be implemented.
 13.11.1.13 - - Good Construction Site Practices Regular inspection of the integrity and effectiveness of all silt curtains and monitoring of effluents to ensure that any discharge meets effluent discharge guidelines; Keep the number of working or stationary vessels present on-site to the minimum anytime; and Unscheduled, on-site audits for all good site practice restrictions should be conducted, and fines or penalties sufficient to be an effective deterrent need to be levied against violators.
 All works area during the construction phase I